'Excursion' was the British offensive into Italian Eritrea from Kassala on the eastern frontier of Sudan (19 January/1 April 1941).

 By the end of December 1940, the Italian dispositions in the vital areas of East Africa were spread wide.
-In Eritrea, Generale di Corpo d’Armata Luigi Frusci’s Armata di Eritrea with three colonial divisions, three colonial brigades, and garrison and other troops.
-At Gallabat and Metemma were three colonial brigades, and in and to the north of Gondar five 'Camicie Nere' battalions and numerous native bande.
+In Eritrea was Generale di Corpo d’Armata Luigi Frusci’s Armata di Eritrea with three colonial divisions, three colonial brigades, and garrison and other troops.
+At Gallabat and Metemma were three colonial brigades, and in and to the north of Gondar five 'Camicie Nere' battalions as well as numerous bande of local troops.
 In Gojjam, Generale di Corpo d’Armata Guglielmo Nasi had four colonial brigades (23 battalions) and several bande.
 In Shoa, around Addis Ababa, were Generale di Divisione Giovanni Varda’s 40a Divisione 'Cacciatori d’Africa' and Generale di Brigata Amedeo Liberati’s 65a Divisione 'Granatieri di Savoia' which, with other units, totalled 12 Italian and 'Camicie Nere' battalions as well as 12 colonial battalions.
 Two more colonial brigades were in reserve at Harar.
 The 10 colonial brigades, and 'Blackshirts' and bande in the southern and Juba sectors, were regarded as a necessary minimum and for that reason could not be redeployed.

 As the British developed their plans and capabilities for the conquest of Eritrea, there was a not inconsiderable quantity of naval activity, especially with regard to the activities of Ammiraglio di Squadra Carlo Balsamo di Specchia Normandia’s Italian Flotta del Mar Rosso (Red Sea Fleet) 1.
 This had its primary base at Massawa in Eritrea, with other bases at Assab also in Eritrea and Kismayu in the south of Italian Somaliland, and was active against the Royal Navy, in the form of Vice Admiral Sir Geoffrey Layton’s Eastern Fleet, from the time of Italy’s declaration of war on 10 June 1940 and the fall of Massawa on 8 April 1941.